wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 ### Application diagnostics

-Application diagnostics allows you to capture information produced by a web application.
+Application diagnostics allows you to capture information produced by a web site.
 ASP.NET applications can use the [System.Diagnostics.Trace](http://msdn.microsoft.com/zh-cn/library/36hhw2t6.aspx) class to log information to the application diagnostics log.
 For example:

 	System.Diagnostics.Trace.TraceError("If you're seeing this, something bad happened");

 At runtime you can retrieve these logs to help with troubleshooting.
-For more information, see [Troubleshooting Azure web apps in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).
+For more information, see [Troubleshooting Azure web sites in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).

-Azure Websites web apps also log deployment information when you publish content to a web app.
+Azure Websites also log deployment information when you publish content to a web site.
 This happens automatically and there are no configuration settings for deployment logging.
 Deployment logging allows you to determine why a deployment failed.
 For example, if you are using a custom deployment script, you might use deployment logging to determine why the script is failing.

 ## <a name="enablediag"></a>How to enable diagnostics

 Diagnostics can be enabled by visiting the **Configure** page of your Azure  Website in the [Azure Management Portal](https://manage.windowsazure.cn).
 On the **Configure** page, use the **application diagnostics** and **site diagnostics** sections to enable logging.

 When enabling **application diagnostics** you must also select the **logging level** and whether to enable logging to the **file system**, **table storage**, or **blob storage**.
 While all three storage locations provide the same basic information for logged events, **table storage** and **blob storage** log additional information such as the instance ID, thread ID, and a more granular timestamp (tick format) than logging to **file system**.

 When enabling **site diagnostics**, you must select **storage** or **file system** for **web server logging**.
 Selecting **storage** allows you to select a storage account, and then a blob container that the logs will be written to.
 All other logs for **site diagnostics** are written to the file system only.

-In the [Azure Management Portal](https://manage.windowsazure.cn) Web app **Configure** tab, you can select **storage** or **file system** for **web server logging**.
+In the [Management Portal](https://manage.windowsazure.cn) web site **Configure** tab, you can select **storage** or **file system** for **web server logging**.
 Selecting **storage** allows you to select a storage account, and then a blob container that the logs will be written to.
 All other logs for **site diagnostics** are written to the file system only.

-The [Azure Management Portal](https://manage.windowsazure.cn) Web app **Configure** tab also has additional settings for application diagnostics:
+The [Management Portal](https://manage.windowsazure.cn) web site **Configure** tab also has additional settings for application diagnostics:

-* **File system** - stores the application diagnostics information to the web app file system.
+* **File system** - stores the application diagnostics information to the web site file system.
 These files can be accessed by FTP, or downloaded as a Zip archive by using the Azure PowerShell or Azure Command-Line Interface (Azure CLI).
 * **Table storage** - stores the application diagnostics information in the specified Azure Storage Account and table name.
 * **Blob storage** - stores the application diagnostics information in the specified Azure Storage Account and blob container.
 * **Retention period** - by default, logs are not automatically deleted from **blob storage**.
 Select **set retention** and enter the number of days to keep logs if you wish to automatically delete logs.

+>[AZURE.NOTE] If you [regenerate your storage account's access keys](/documentation/articles/storage-create-storage-account#view-copy-and-regenerate-storage-access-keys), you must reset the respective logging configuration to use the updated keys.
+To do this:
+>
+> 1. In the **Configure** tab, set the respective logging feature to **Off**.
+Save your setting.
+> 2. Enable logging to the storage account blob or table again.
+Save your setting.

 Any combination of file system, table storage, or blob storage can be enabled at the same time, and have individual log level configurations.
 For example, you may wish to log errors and warnings to blob storage as a long-term logging solution, while enabling file system logging with a level of verbose.